Your experience of life is not based on your life, but is a matter of your attention!

 - If you are a non-member, your program cost is $93.

-If you have done this particular program before, you will receive a 50% discount off of the above prices.
+If you have done the Attention Program before, you will receive a 50% discount off of the above prices.
+Just select the appropriate alumni option when registering.

 The ToDo Institute offers a credit-based Certification in Japanese Psychology.
 (Please note that this course, which is required for certification, is only conducted once a year.)
 Those seeking credit need to submit a completed journal, documenting their experience with each of the exercises, along with a 1-2 page essay summarizing what they learned during the program.
 Further information about the ToDo Institute’s certification process can be found here.

 GREGG KRECH is widely recognized as one of the leading authorities on Japanese Psychology in North America.
-Over the past 25 years, Krech has introduced the principles of Japanese Psychology, particularly Morita Therapy, Naikan, and Kaizen, to thousands of people through his workshops, speaking engagements, online courses and retreats.
+For the past 30 years, Gregg has introduced the principles of Japanese Psychology, particularly Morita Therapy, Naikan, and Kaizen, to thousands of people through his workshops, speaking engagements, online courses and retreats.

 He is the author of numerous popular books, including Naikan: Gratitude, Grace & the Japanese Art of Self-Reflection, The Art of Taking Action, Question Your Life, Tunneling for Sunlight and A Natural Approach to Mental Wellness.